Rohit15504/Rohit15504-Restaurant_Review_Sentiment/README.md

 5. **Model Training**

-   A machine learning model is trained using Random Forest Classifier algorithm.
+   The machine learning model is trained using Random Forest Classifier algorithm.